-Now lets use the example of a building owner that has a roof that was damaged due to a storm and has a big leak, that building owner is going to progress through the buying cycle very fast, in few weeks or few month and maybe even as little as a couple days.
+Now, let’s use the example of a building owner that has a roof that was damaged due to a storm and has a big leak, that building owner is going to progress through the buying cycle very fast, in few weeks or a few months and maybe even as little as a couple of days.

 So what should your goal be as the roofing contractor?

 Your ultimate goal should be to is to be in front of the building owners all the way through the buying cycle, lets say you decided to some google ads, Facebook ads, or some other marketing at the time the building owner with the small leak is entering into the buying cycle, he sees your ad and he might like what you have to offer but for some unknown reason decides to just let his roof continue leaking, now if you decided to stop your ads or whatever marketing that you were doing in a month or 2 because you think you aren’t getting results you will have lost that potential customer because he is progressing through the buying cycle a lot slower he won’t continue seeing your ads and if a building owner doesn’t know you he can’t buy from you.